What are the aims of this leaflet?

-Urticaria pigmentosa has a distinctive appearance consisting of brown or reddish-brown freckles, predominantly on the main trunk of the body and on the limbs.
-Underlying these freckles are the small collections of mast cells, and if the freckle is firmly rubbed the mast cells release their chemicals and cause the site of the freckle to become itchy and swollen and, sometimes, blistered; this is known as Darier’s sign and is very characteristic of urticaria pigmentosa.
+Urticaria pigmentosa has a distinctive appearance consisting of brown or reddish-brown marks or swellings predominantly on the main trunk of the body and on the limbs.
+Underlying these marks are the small collections of mast cells.
+If the mark is firmly rubbed the mast cells release their chemicals and cause it to become itchy and swollen and, sometimes, blistered; this is known as Darier’s sign and is very characteristic of urticaria pigmentosa.

 What are the symptoms of urticaria pigmentosa?

-The freckles that characterise urticaria pigmentosa may be considered unsightly, and they may be mistaken for changing moles.
-The itchy weals (i.e. hives or nettle rash) that develop if the freckles are accidentally rubbed may cause concern, and the itching is made worse by scratching.
+The marks that characterise urticaria pigmentosa may be considered unsightly, and they may be mistaken for changing moles.
+The itchy weals, i.e. hives (nettle rash), that develop if the marks are accidentally rubbed, may cause concern, and the itching is made worse by scratching.
 Occasionally, those with urticaria pigmentosa may develop allergic reactions, and sometimes anaphylaxis, if stung by insects, including bees and wasps.

-The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
+The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, or a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
 However, these symptoms are unusual in urticaria pigmentosa, and if they occur they might require some tests to exclude other types of mastocytosis.

 How is urticaria pigmentosa diagnosed?

-The clinical appearance of the freckles and the presence of Darier’s sign are usually sufficient to make the diagnosis of urticaria pigmentosa.
-However, if there is any doubt, your dermatologist may suggest a skin biopsy of one of the freckles to look for an increased number of mast cells.
+The clinical appearance of the marks and the presence of Darier’s sign are usually sufficient to make the diagnosis of urticaria pigmentosa by a dermatologist.
+However, if there is any doubt, a skin biopsy of one of the marks may be indicated.

 Can urticaria pigmentosa be cured?

 No, there is no cure for urticaria pigmentosa.
 Childhood urticaria pigmentosa resolves by puberty in most cases.
-If urticaria pigmentosa started after the age of 10, the appearance and symptoms tend to improve with time, although rarely it may progress to a more severe systemic form of mastocytosis.
+If urticaria pigmentosa started after the age of 10, the appearance and symptoms persist but tend to improve on their own with time, with a small chance to progress to systemic mastocytosis.

 How can urticaria pigmentosa be treated?

-Generally, urticaria pigmentosa is not serious, and it is often the case that no treatment is required.
+As urticaria pigmentosa is not serious, in the majority of cases no treatment is required.
+Treatments include:

-- Oral disodium cromoglycate can be helpful in some cases by stabilising the mast cells and thus reducing histamine release.
+- Oral sodium cromoglycate can be helpful in some cases by stabilising the mast cells and thus reducing histamine release in the gut.

-- Potent steroid creams can reduce itch and improve appearance, but any benefit has to be weighed against the potential for steroid preparations to damage the skin if used continuously.
+- Potent steroid creams can reduce itch and improve the skin’s appearance, but any benefit has to be weighed against the potential for steroid preparations to damage the skin if used continuously.

 - Laser therapy has been used to improve the cosmetic appearance of the rash of urticaria pigmentosa.

-- If you or your child has reacted badly to an insect sting, your doctor may recommend that you carry a self-administered adrenaline kit such as an EpiPen® to be used in the event of further stings.
+- If you or your child has reacted badly to an insect sting, your doctor may recommend that you carry a self-administered adrenaline pen to be used in the event of further stings.

 What can I do?

 - Avoid things that you know may trigger symptoms in your own case, such as alcohol and extreme exercise.
-Hot baths or showers and vigorous towelling can cause histamine release from mast cells, as can immersion in very cold water.
+Hot baths or showers and vigorous towelling can cause histamine release from mast cells.

 - If you or your child is given a prescription for a new medication, remind your doctor of the diagnosis of urticaria pigmentosa in case the drug has the potential to cause histamine release.
 Over-the-counter preparations, such as cough linctus or treatments for diarrhoea (which may both contain codeine) may also make the symptoms of urticaria pigmentosa worse.